Brännboll: Rules

 The rules of brännboll differ between different areas and there is no governing body.
 Nevertheless, this section outlines some rules and traditions which are commonly upheld.

 In contrast to baseball and cricket, there is no dedicated pitcher or bowler: but the batters themselves throw or bounce the ball (usually a tennis ball) before hitting it with their bat.
 A selection of bats is sometimes available, with a regular wooden or metallic baseball bat usually present, and a paddle-like bat (known as klappträ, washing paddle) resembling a cricket bat available for less experienced batters.
 On some occasions, there is also a stiff racket.
 The valid area for a successful batting is usually delimited by natural features such as trees, or simply an agreed upon imaginary border, this rule only restricts how widely the batter can hit, but not how far.
 The proportions of the field and positioning of the players are arbitrary, albeit usually adjusted according to the throwing and catching ability of the players, as well as team size.

 When the batter successfully hits the ball, they drop the bat and make their way around the four bases (usually counter-clockwise), while the players in the catching team catch and throw the ball back to the designated catcher positioned by the outing base (brännplatta), who announces the end of the batting round with "out" (bränd, "burned") when the catcher has made contact with the outing base whilst holding the ball.
-Some local rules require the catcher to throw the ball at the ground while saying "out"(bränd, "burned").
+Some local rules require the catcher to throw the ball at the ground while saying "out".
 If a player from the batting team is caught between two bases at the end of the batting round, they move back to either the last visited base or first base (depending on the local rules) and the catching team scores a point.
 If a batter is unsuccessful at batting after the three attempts allowed, they move to the first base and will run when the next batter bats a valid hit.
 There are no restrictions on the number of players at each base.
 If all players on the batting team fail to reach the fourth base (and thus rejoin the queue) and no batsmen remain in the queue, the inner team is caught out ("utebrända"), and depending on local rules extra points may be awarded to the opposing team in return for the safe passage of the players to the queue.
 Alternatively, the inner team gets to switch sides, as batting is often more lucrative for scoring points.

 Each team get to play as both sides, usually one or two times, and sides are shifted at predetermined time intervals.